We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Many providers are also happy to accept liability where we can clearly prove that their standard of care fell below acceptable levels.
 For these reasons, we have a good chance of being able to negotiate a strong settlement for you.

-How long does it take to get compensation for a spinal injury claim?
+How long does it take to get compensation for a spinal injury claim in South Wales?

 We will always aim to achieve the compensation you are entitled to within a reasonable timeframe.
 However, it is common for medical negligence claims to take a long time – where severe injuries and substantial damages are involved, claims often take several years to resolve.